Site Logo

 I was having lunch with a friend of mine on Friday and we had a conversation that I thought would be a good topic for my blog: The importance of setting goals.
 There are a lot of talented and capable people out there that would be in far better off positions had they set goals and made their important life decisions based on achieving those goals rather than moving through their daily lives rudderless (even if they didn’t know it at the time).

 I feel I am suited to speak on this topic because I am a walking case study in the results of not setting goals and the beneficiary of setting goals.
 I don’t use my blog for dishing out unsolicited advice too often so I hope you will indulge me on this.
-I am going to break this down into 3 sections and I will relate it my field (architecture) – but it works across any professional discipline.
+I am going to break this down into 3 sections and I will relate it to my field (architecture) – but it works across any professional discipline.

-The task oriented person generally has lower level responsibilities.
+The task-oriented person generally has lower-level responsibilities.
 They are given a specific task to do and that’s the extent of their responsibility.
 This does not mean that the task is simple or not important; it just means that the extent of responsibility is limited to accomplishing a part of the whole.
 In my field, some examples of tasks might be to draw the interior elevations, or dimension the floor plan, or fill out the window schedule.
 These are specific tasks that do not extend the responsibility upward.

-The results oriented person has more responsibility than the task oriented person because they are in charge of achieving a set result and have the responsibility of determining how to get there.
-That means they are in charge of the tasks and the tasks oriented individuals.
-These are the project managers who are told the goal, “this project needs to be released for permitting in 6 weeks”.
+The results-oriented person has more responsibility than the task-oriented person because they are in charge of achieving a set result and have the responsibility of determining how to get there.
+That means they are in charge of the tasks and the tasks-oriented individuals.
+These are the project managers who are told the goal, “This project needs to be released for permitting in 6 weeks”.
 The project managers then go about the process of breaking the goal into tasks that can be distributed among team members.
 This group is good at executing a plan to achieve the objective.

-The goal oriented individual does not get distracted by the process but rather stays focused on the big picture – the goal.
+The goal-oriented individual does not get distracted by the process but rather stays focused on the big picture – the goal.
 Determining the big picture is what the best leaders do but you have to go through the process of collecting the skills and abilities to effectively lead.
 You need to understand the tasks, how they come together in a plan that fulfills the objective, and how all the objectives together achieve a goal.
-There aren’t any shortcuts, you may have the ability to move through these categories more quickly than others, but make no mistake, you do need to go through the process.
-Everyone has experienced the boss who micro-manages things – is this ever brought up as a positive trait?
+There aren’t any shortcuts, you may have the ability to move through these categories more quickly than others but make no mistake, you do need to go through the process.
+Everyone has experienced a boss who micro-manages things – is this ever brought up as a positive trait?

-Finally, and here’s the rub for me when interfacing with people who are in leadership roles who don’t have the experience to be leaders; just because you want to be the leader (goal oriented individual), and think that you are the boss (goal oriented individual), this does not make you the leader.
+Finally, and here’s the rub for me when interfacing with people who are in leadership roles who don’t have the experience to be leaders; just because you want to be the leader (goal-oriented individual), and think that you are the boss (goal-oriented individual), this does not make you the leader.
 It takes time, you have to earn it, and you have to be recognized by your peers as someone who is capable of being the leader and the one determining the big picture.
-But that shouldn’t stop you from setting goals – otherwise how do you measure your course and development?
+But that shouldn’t stop you from setting goals – otherwise, how do you measure your course and development?
 You set goals to help chart you through the growth and development process.
 If your goal is to become a partner in your firm, are your current responsibilities pointing you in the right direction?
 If you work for a small firm and the only way you are going to become a partner is if someone dies, when do you determine it’s time to leave?

 For my efforts, I was presented with the AIA’s Young Architect of the Year award – something that I am proud of receiving because it is an award presented to me from within my peer group.
 The next steps to my goal involve participating on a state level and then on a national level.
 By having a goal, the number of decisions to make is reduced and my energies are focused.